dipsylala/streamdeck-big-clock/README.md

 A StreamDeck plugin that displays individual time components (hours, minutes, seconds, colons) on separate buttons, allowing you to create custom large digital clock layouts on your Stream Deck with perfect synchronization and smooth animations.

+This was a coding exercise based on Reddit thread https://www.reddit.com/r/elgato/comments/1mi0s6z/finally_got_the_time_separated_by_digit_onto/

+Total kudos to https://www.reddit.com/user/mathewharwich/ for the idea.

 ## Features

 ![Examples of how to use the plugin](img/examples.png)